 The student organizations listed below are examples of some of the opportunities for MPH students to socialize and network with other graduate students at WCU.
-For a comprehensive list of other student organizations, please refer to the Graduate Student Catalog on the university website (wcupa.edu)
+For a comprehensive list of other student organizations, please refer to the Graduate Student Catalog on the university website (wcupa.edu).

-WCU - Graduate Student Association (GSA)
+WCU Graduate Student Association (GSA)

 The Graduate Student Association (GSA) is the student government of all people enrolled in graduate programs.
 The primary objective of GSA is to promote the overall well-being of graduate students at West Chester University.
 The GSA mission statement is as follows: The Graduate Student Association of West Chester University is a representative body through which the graduate students express their common concerns for the welfare of the student body, as well as for the continued progress and betterment of graduate studies at West Chester University.
-GSA achieves these goals through a number of methods:

-- Serving on various University committees - Maintaining a close relationship with graduate students - Reimbursing students for conference attendance and participation - Hosting career development workshops for students interested in entering the workforce and pursuing further academic degrees - Holding social events for graduate students
+GSA achieves these goals through a number of methods: serving on various University committees; maintaining a close relationship with graduate students; reimbursing students for conference attendance and participation; hosting career development workshops for students interested in entering the workforce and pursuing further academic degrees; holding social events for graduate students.
 All graduate students are members of the association by virtue of their graduate status.
 The GSA office is located in McKelvie Hall and can be reached at gsa@wcupa.edu.
+There is also a Graduate Lounge on the 6th floor of the Francis Green Harvey Library.
 For more information, go to the Graduate Student Association website.

 In partnership with the GSA, students may apply for the Graduate Dean's Professional Development Award to attend or present at conferences beneficial to professional development and degree advancement.
 To be eligible, graduate students must be actively enrolled in classes at WCU, and the professional conference must take place while the graduate student is actively enrolled.
 Students who are presenting at a conference are eligible for an award up to \$500 for domestic travel or up to \$1,000 for international travel.
 Students who are attending a conference domestically are eligible for an award up to \$250 or up to \$750 for international conferences.
 Students may apply for the award once per academic year.
-Applications are reviewed three times per year.
-Students are encouraged to submit an application for the award as early as possible in the semester to increase the likelihood of funding.
+Applications are reviewed 3 times/year.
+Students must submit an application for the award as early as possible in the semester to increase the likelihood of funding.